-Please maintain 60:40 ratio in your classroom.
+Please maintain a 60:40 ratio in your classroom.
 Students should speak for at least 60% of the classroom time, while the teacher speaks for no more than 40%.
 More student participation is better.

-- Students practice self-guided learning by finding on their own how to complete a task. - Students email their resumes to themselves and to one peer as an attachment.
+• Students practice self-guided learning by finding on their own how to complete a task.

 - How do you start a new email? ("Compose" button) - Where do you type in the recipient's email address? ("To" field) - What do you write in the "Subject" line?
-(A heading, the topic of the email) - Once you write the email, how do you send it? ("Send" button)
+(A heading, the topic of the email)

+• Once you write the email, how do you send it? ("Send" button)